islam-solaiman/Bankist/README.md

 ## About The Project:

-The is project is about online banking interface: interface includes:
+this project is about online banking interface: interface includes:
     - Current User Balance
     - User Movements With Dates